First of all, congratulations for researching the best Reykjavik airport transportation options before your trip! This will save you lots of money.

 I’ll start with the best price/quality way to get from the airport to city – bus and mini bus transfers.
 There are several big companies offering bus transfers from Keflavik airport.
 They are all priced quite similarly (19-24EUR price range), have same discounts for the children, and offer free Wi-Fi on the bus.
 However, they all differ in schedule, baggage restrictions, and drop-off locations.
 See a short comparison below.

 Flybus has one of the best schedules for Reykjavik airport transfers.
 Flybus shuttles depart at the airport 35-40 minutes after the arrival of each flight.
 They adapt their schedule in case of flight delays, so there is always a bus waiting for you right outside the terminal building.
 Your ticket is valid on any bus, so if you miss a bus, you just take the next one.
 Furthermore, there is no luggage restriction (or at least not for the regular size luggage).

 The company says that pre-booked tickets have a seat guaranteed, so it’s wise to book in advance.
-But in any case I’d head straight to the bus after you pick up your luggage as the busses can get quite crowded at times.
+But in any case I’d head straight to the bus after you pick up your luggage as the buses can get quite crowded at times.